owenversteeg/osmosislab/README.md

 Procedure 2

 Moss
-The moss was nice and turgid
+The moss was nice and turgid and totally not flaccid